valenciarb/valenciarb.github.io/README.md

 ## 🎤 Adding a new event

-To add a new event you'll have to add it to the `src/pages/meetings` and `src/pages/en/meetings` directories (‼️ this is important.
+To add a new event you'll have to add it to the `src/pages/meetings` and `src/pages/en/meetings` directories

+‼️ **This is important** ‼️

 If you forget to add the meeting to either the main or the `en` directories the page will fail to serve that meeting in the respective language and we will have a sad 🦇.

+The file names follow this pattern: `yyyy-mm-dd-name-of-the-event.md`

 ### Structure of the meeting markdown file

 ```
+---
 layout: ../../layouts/MeetingLayout.astro (or, when in the /en directory ../../../layouts/MeetingLayout.astro)
 date: 2024-11-06 18:00
 title: "Title of the meeting"